cdev-framework/cdev-website/content/docs/examples/userauthentication.md

 {{<break 1>}}
 ## Create a Basic Api
-User the `quick-start` template as a starting place
+Use the `user-auth` template as a starting place
 ```bash
 cdev init user-auth-demo --template user-auth
 ```